How to Upload Your Art on Redbubble (Tips for New Sellers)

 For me, Redbubble is a marketplace, where I see which designs are getting exposure and sales, and in the future, I will take these designs and put them in a marketplace with a bigger audience.

-So, I am using Redbubble for learning the t-shirt business, I’m recommending you should too.
+So, I am using Redbubble to learn the t-shirt business, I’m recommending you should too.

 FAQs about my Redbubble business